wkhere/stackless/Doc/library/shutil.rst

    consumption.
 Note that if the current file position of the *fsrc* object is not 0, only the contents from the current file position to the end of the file will be copied.

+.. function:: copyfile(src, dst)

+   Copy the contents (no metadata) of the file named *src* to a file named *dst*.
+   *dst* must be the complete target file name; look at :func:`copy` for a copy that accepts a target directory path.
+   The destination location must be writable; otherwise,  an :exc:`IOError` exception will be raised.
+If *dst* already exists, it will be replaced.
+Special files such as character or block devices and pipes cannot be copied with this function.  *src* and *dst* are path names given as strings.

 .. function:: copymode(src, dst)